Downsized In Medical Sales?

-Have you been downsized, layed-off or caught in a RIF (reduction in force)?
+I have been downsized, layed-off or caught in a RIF (reduction in force), now what?

 If you have been selling in the medical or pharmaceutical industry for the past few years, you will have either been downsized, experienced the fear of possible downsizing, or have seen one of your colleagues downsized.